 Technical Artists: Focus on procedural content generation, animation blending, and shader-based AI visualizations.
 Speakers should demonstrate node graphs and visual scripting systems.

 Game Designers: Want player psychology insights, difficulty balancing frameworks, and monetization strategies.
-Case studies with specific retention and revenue metrics resonate most.
+Case studies with specific retention and revenue outcomes resonate most.

 Esports Professionals: Require competitive analysis tools, training optimization methods, and performance prediction models.
 Include speakers from analytics companies like Mobalytics or GRID.

-Business Executives: Need market sizing, investment trends, and competitive positioning.
+Business Executives: Need market context, investment trends, and competitive positioning.
 Focus on revenue impact rather than technical implementation.

 Allocate session tracks accordingly.
-A typical gaming AI conference might dedicate 40% to technical implementation, 30% to design applications, 20% to business strategy, and 10% to forward-looking research.
+A typical gaming AI conference might dedicate roughly half to technical implementation, with remaining time split between design applications, business strategy, and forward-looking research.

 Session Format Innovation